mikewacker/age-verification/README.md

     - John Smith is Billy Smith's father.
 - John and Billy Smith need to anonymously verify their accounts on Crackle: "publius" and "publius-jr".

-*(Note: The demo doesn't have a user interface; text will narrate what happens as we communicate with these sites.)*
+Let's start by verifying John Smith's account, "publius":

-Let's start with Billy Smith:
+*(Note: This demo doesn't have a user interface; text will narrate what happens as we communicate with these sites.)*

 ```text
 John Smith uses CheckMyAge to verify his account on Crackle, "publius".